drewmedina55-ux/SculptView3D/README.md

 SculptView3D v1.0

-A browser-based 3D model viewer with stereo3D support.
+A browser-based 3D model viewer with stereo3D support for the "Samsung Odyssey3D 4K monitor" or any SBS supported devices.
-Created by Drew Medina https://drewmedina.com/ ·Freeware
+Created by Drew Medina https://drewmedina.com/ ·Freeware MIT

 ---